Irynavb/NasaAlbumIOS/README.md

 - fetches remote data from the NASA Image Search API,
 - parses the response,
 - displays the thumbnails in a CollectionView with a grid layout
+- displays detailed view of a thumbnail on another screen

 ## Technologies Used